-Harder to tighten
+Tricky to tighten

 • These diagrams are drawn with the pentagrams fairly symmetrical and centered.
 Running the horizontal sections through different eyelets will change the proportions of the five points.

 • An inverted pentagram (see above), particularly one inside a circle, is used by some people as a Satanic or occultic symbol.
-Then again, other people may prefer an inverted pentagram because it appears upright when looking down at their own shoes.

 Shoelace Lengths for Pentagram Lacing